acaphilos/HEALS/README.md

 The expected outcome of the project is to help users make informed decisions when scheduling clinic appointments and to ease the management of patients’ medical records

+Note:
+Adjust file in (application/config/email.php) according to your API credential